Somatic Intelligence

 However, since many of these practices and teachings are either unregulated or less regulated, it is incumbent upon the patient to scrupulously investigate suggested programming.
 Many of these practices may safely be used as supplemental medicine not as an alternative medicine.

-Many holistic practices include meditation, breathwork and mindfulness.
-Holistic medicine is a whole-body approach to healthcare, improving health and wellness through the body, mind, and soul.
+Many holistic practices include meditation, breathwork and mindfulness.ย Holistic medicine is a whole-body approach to healthcare, improving health and wellness through the body, mind, and soul.
 Whole-person wellness is an effective path to a healthier, happier life.
 Old fitness methodology taught that conditioning the body required a mind-over-matter approach; when there was no pain there was not gain.
 While growth requires pushing beyond normal comfortable routines, treating messages from the body as the enemy can be dangerous.
-When muscles and tissues are overused, misused, or abused, our body is vulnerable to injuries.
+When muscles and tissues areย overused, misused, or abused, our body is vulnerable to injuries.

-In a fitness book on core awareness, author Liz Koch wrote, “developing somatic intelligence is not about gaining control.
-Instead, it is a process of unfolding and awakening an internal strength by accessing integrity” (2012, Kindle location 460).
+“Developing somatic intelligence is not about gaining control.
+Instead, it is a process of unfolding and awakening an internal strength by accessing integrity” (Kock, 2012).

 Traditionally, somatic awareness is associated with eastern fitness, intertwined with practices of Yoga, Pilates and Qi Gong.
 However, somatic awareness and the integrating somatic intelligence to utilize the body’s wisdom can greatly benefit any fitness endeavor.
 The runner, the weight lifter, and the swimmer can all learn from the messages emanating from the body, learning and differentiating the sensations of being challenges from being overused.